It’s happening again, as it does every year.

 Luckily, it’s late February.
 So I should be able to get this cleared up in no time.

 Renewing my subscription to the priceless (I wish) MLB.TV?
 Check.
-Hyperventilating over Saturday’s Spring Training openers?
+Gearing up for (and way, way over) Saturday’s Spring Training openers?
 Check.
 Refreshing the Dodger website every couple of hours just in case something happens?
 Check.
 Taking a legitimate interest in non-roster invitees and agonizing over who will fill out Slots #24 and #25 on the Active Roster?
 Check.
 Geeking out over the way LA’s new owners (Guggenheim Partners) signaled their commitment to Dodger fans by welcoming Sandy Koufax back into the fold?
 Double-check.

 Listening to Ernie Harwell’s spine-tingling “Baseball” speech as often as humanly possible?
 Check∞.